Blumeria hordei: Description

 The primary mycelium is not inhibited by the secondary mycelium.
 It is effuse or typically in patches, at first white, becoming pigmented, greyish-yellow to greyish-brown.
 The secondary mycelium is dense, appearing woolly to felt-like.
 It occurs on the leaf in patches, often around chasmothecia.
 It is coloured dingy greyish white to grey.
 The hyphal appressoria are described as nipple-shaped, occurring in opposite pairs.
 Conidia are broad and ellipsoid-ovoid.
-Conidiophores are single or in pairs, with foot cells with bulbous swelling around the middle.
-They can be branched or unbranched, with a basal septum at the junction with the mother cell or elevated up to 10 µm high.
+Conidiophores are single or in pairs, with a swollen foot-cell characteristic of the genus.
+They can be branched or unbranched, with a basal septum at the junction with the mother cell or elevated up to 10 μm high.
 The asci are typically broad ellipsoid-ovoid with short stalks.
 Ascospores were not observed by M. Liu et al.

 Measurements

-Primary hyphal cells measure 3–6 µm wide.
-Hyphal appressoria are 3–6 µm wide.
-Conidiophores are 60–120 × 5–7 µm with foot cells measuring 25–45 × 5–7 µm and varying between 10–15 µm wide in the middle and 5–7 µm wide at the basal septum.
-Conidia are 23–38 × 12–18 µm.
-The chasmothecia are 170–285 µm in diameter when mature.
+Primary hyphal cells measure 3–6 μm wide.
+Hyphal appressoria are 3–6 μm wide.
+Conidiophores are 60–120 × 5–7 μm with foot cells measuring 25–45 × 5–7 μm and varying between 10–15 μm wide in the middle and 5–7 μm wide at the basal septum.
+Conidia are 23–38 × 12–18 μm.
+The chasmothecia are 170–285 μm in diameter when mature.